top of page

 Christie's Hong Kong November 2023 catalogue of the Tianminlou Collection, from the library of Anthony Wu

 Image 5.
-Here is the rare Tainminlou Collection catalogue at Christie's Hong Kong this sale season.
+Here is the rare Tianminlou Collection catalogue at Christie's Hong Kong this sale season.
 (I say 'rare' because only small number of these books were produced).
 In total, 15 porcelain objects from the collection were offered.
 These included blue and white, wucai 五彩 (five colour) and monochrome pieces.

 Christie's Hong Kong Yuan Dynasty Blue and White Meiping Vase from the Tianminlou Collection